 - Students at the end of the ESL sequence.

 Students are entitled to one retest per subject area.
-Retests are given in the Testing Center, located on the lower level of the CAR building on a walk-in basis, and at the Brookdale regional locations and the Wall and Freehold Campuses by appointment.
+Retests are given in the Testing Center, located on the first floor of the Bankier Library on a walk-in basis, and at the Brookdale regional locations and the Wall and Freehold Campuses by appointment.
 The Writing test must be taken in the Writing Center located in LAH 118.
 Please call 732-224-2941 for Writing Center hours and information.

 A retest in a given subject area must be taken prior to the end of the add/drop period in the first semester of the required Foundational Studies course.